Lilian-Chinelo/Unichat-Application/README.md

 # Unichat Application
-This is a code repository for a chat app called Unichat which offers flexible chat options for friends, family and work teams 👨‍👩‍👧‍👦👩🏽‍🎓👩🏼‍🦼
+This is a code repository for a real time chat app called Unichat which offers flexible chat options for friends, family and work teams 👨‍👩‍👧‍👦👩🏽‍🎓👩🏼‍🦼
 The Unichat application offers the ability to create chat groups and a notification system to let you know of a new chat message.

 This project is now completed and was achieved using the following tech stack: **NextJs, REACT, Node, Chat Engine, Firebase.**